segmentio/analytics-node/README.md

 });
 ```

-**sessionId** (string) is a unique id associated with an anonymous user **before** they are logged in.
+**sessionId** (String) is a unique id associated with an anonymous user **before** they are logged in.
 Even if the user
 is logged in, you can still send us the **sessionId** or you can just use `null`.

-**userId** (string) is the user's id **after** they are logged in.
+**userId** (String) is the user's id **after** they are logged in.
 It's the same id as which you would recognize a signed-in user in your system.
 Note: you must provide either a `sessionId` or a `userId`.

-**event** (string) describes what this user just did.
+**event** (String) describes what this user just did.
 It's a human readable description like "Played a Song", "Printed a Report" or "Updated Status".

-**properties** (object) is a dictionary with items that describe the event in more detail.
+**properties** (Object) is a dictionary with items that describe the event in more detail.
 This argument is optional, but highly recommended—you’ll find these properties extremely useful later.

-**timestamp** (date, optional) is a Javascript date object representing when the track took place.
+**timestamp** (Date, optional) is a Javascript date object representing when the track took place.
 If the event just happened, leave it blank and we'll use the server's time.
 If you are importing data from the past, make sure you provide this argument.

 ```javascript